kgururaj/GenomicsDB_wiki/Try-out-Docker-images.md

 * -i: directory containing the block compressed and indexed VCF files you wish to import
 * --range: contig range for which you wish to import data
 * -C: path to callsets.json.
-If this is a directory, a _callsets.json_ will be created in this
-* directory (from the VCF headers).
+If this is a directory, a _callsets.json_ will be created in this directory (from the VCF headers).
 If this is a file, then the file will be treated as an input _callsets.json_ file for the import process.
-* -o: directory in which the GenomicsDB array named TEST0 will be created.
+* -o: directory in which the GenomicsDB array named _TEST0_ will be created.
 This directory must exist before the import command is invoked (hence, the mkdir command above).

 ## Querying the data
-The one extra input to the query command is a file containing the intervals/positions to be quried.
+The one extra input to the query command is a file containing the intervals/positions to be queried.
 Here is an example:
 ```
 cat test_query.json